30 roof types infographic

 6. Clerestory Roof

 Clerestory_RoofA clerestory roof has two sloping sides joined by a short, vertical wall.
 The slope typically falls outward, which means the peak is somewhere near the middle of the roof.
-Its most prominent feature is a row of even, horizontal windows (or one long, continuous window) on the exposed face of the vertical wall.
+Its most prominent feature is the clerestory (hence the name)—a row of even, horizontal windows (or one long, continuous window) on the exposed face of the vertical wall.

-This type of roof can either be symmetrical or asymmetrical, which can resemble a skillion roof, and can have a hipped or gable design.
-Often found on Craftsman, Ranch, and other similar-looking home styles, clerestory roofs allow an abundant amount of sunlight into a home through its windows.
+This type of roof can either be symmetrical or asymmetrical, which can resemble a skillion roof and can have a hipped or gable design.
+Often found on Craftsman, Ranch, and other similar-looking home styles, clerestory roofs allow abundant sunlight into a home through their windows.
 As a result, the room stays well-lit even during winter.

 clerestory roof example